Healthy Homes Assessment Plimmerton

 Plimmerton Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Plimmerton and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Plimmerton and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

 From July 1st 2021

-• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes